 I know many of you prefer to make your own treats for wedding celebrations and wedding showers.
 And I sincerely applaud you.
 This is no easy task as dozens (or, more likely, hundreds!) of people depend on you to satisfy their sweet tooth.
 This isn’t just any old party—it’s a wedding.
 The pressure is on.
 Taste must be paramount, texture must be impeccable, and presentation must be spot-on.

 When it comes to DIY wedding desserts, perfection is key.
 And here’s where I can help.
-I took my most popular vanilla cupcake recipe and added champagne.
+I took my most popular vanilla cupcakes recipe and added champagne.
 Because… CHEERS!
 It’s a wedding!

 If you were to define “fancy schmancy celebration” with a dessert, these homemade wedding cupcakes with champagne frosting would be it.

 This recipe stems from my favorite vanilla cupcakes.
 The vanilla cupcake batter comes together in minutes.
 You need a box of cake flour and if you’re making a few batches, that’s great because then you can use up the whole box!
 Cake flour helps to produce the softest, lightest cakes and cupcakes you’ll ever eat.
 If you can’t get your hands on cake flour, you can make this homemade cake flour substitute.
 The egg whites are a 2nd non-negotiable.
 Egg whites help produce a light & fluffy texture.
 Since we are losing a little fat from the missing egg yolks, we can add that back in with sour cream.

-I mentioned this in the original vanilla cupcake recipe, but it’s worth repeating: sour cream is a power ingredient in this recipe.
+I mentioned this in the original vanilla cupcakes recipe, but it’s worth repeating: sour cream is a power ingredient in this recipe.
 Like the egg whites and cake flour, it lightens up the crumb.
 Greek yogurt could be used in its place, but I find that cupcakes made with sour cream are less dense.

 Instead of milk in the cupcake batter, use champagne.
 The cupcakes don’t exactly taste like champagne, but they definitely have a “sparkly” texture.
 (If that makes any sense?)
 Like my mimosa cupcakes! (← another option for DIY wedding cupcakes)